lsefcakova/variational-inf-for-HSMM/README.md

 `hmmsgd_metaobs.py` : SVI with batches of meta-observations.
 A meta-observation is a group of consecutive observations.
 We then form minibatches from these.
 The natural gradient for the global variables is computed for all observations in a meta-observation, and then those are averaged over all meta-observations in the minibatch.

 ### HSMM Classes

+New classes implementing VI/SVI on a HSMM data (in Python 3) utilizing matrix expansion method mentioned above.
+The files correspond to their equivalents in HMM setting.

 `hsmmbase.py`